JordanWalker28/Raspberry_Pi_Mastermind/README.md

 Overview

+A Second Year Assignment for the class Hardware Software Interface.
+This was a group project completed by myself and another student at Heriot Watt University.

 For this assignment, we were required to implement a simple version of the MasterMind board-game using C and Assembly.
 The application needed to be run on a Raspberry Pi2, with the following attached devices: two LEDs, a button, and an LCD (with attached potentiometer).
 The devices should be connected to the RPi2 via a breadboard, using the RPi2 kit that was handed out early in the course.
 The main aspects of the program are as follows;